 Texas Parks required new e-commerce operations for fee collections.
 It works like this: In live courses, volunteer instructors collect fees from hunters and boaters, so Element added a portal for uploading class rosters, test scores, and fees that the LMS feeds directly into Texas.gov.
 Similarly for online courses, third-party vendors use a portal to upload learner records and fees, also fed into Texas.gov.
 For live courses, the LMS replaced time-eating legacy test-scoring methods with online reporting that’s faster, easier, and more accurate.

-Today Texas Parks has a centralized training database with participant records for the agency’s massive and growing base of 1.2 million hunters and boaters.
+Today, Texas Parks has a centralized training database with participant records for the agency’s massive and growing base of 1.2 million hunters and boaters.
 That allowed Element to integrate LMS licensing with permit sales from the agency’s statewide point-of-sale system.
 As a result, retail staff in 1,700 stores can quickly verify if a customer qualifies for an array of state permits their customers can immediately purchase online.
 Filling another agency requirement, the LMS now feeds fresh license and permit data into smart phone apps carried by Texas game wardens.
-Remember those new bar codes on the licenses?
-Thanks to those, game wardens in the field have instant, accurate access to a person’s current license credentials and permits.
+Game wardens, in the field, now have instant, accurate access to a person’s current license credentials and permits.

 Texas is big, so Texas Parks has to think big.
 The new built-to-order LMS reflects the agency’s makeover vision, a staged replacement of legacy components they had absorbed for over more than a decade.
 Element’s ORS modernization opens new pathways for Texas Parks to help Texans and state visitors better enjoy and conserve the state’s rich natural resources.